-(b) Likewise, when inserting each element in the least-loaded of two random buckets (d-random algorithm with d = 2), the maximum bucket size is $\log \log n / \log 2 + O(1)$ in the static case; and again, the dynamic case yields the same result [3, 4].
+(b) Likewise, when inserting each element in the least-loaded of two random buckets (d-random algorithm with d = 2), the maximum bucket size is $\log \log n / \log 2 + O(1)$ in the static case; and again, the dynamic case yields the same result [3], [4].

-(c) Similarly, using the asymmetric d-left algorithm [5], the static case and the dynamic case yield again the same bound on the maximum bucket size [6].
+(c) Similarly, using the asymmetric d-left algorithm, the static case and the dynamic case yield again the same bound on the maximum bucket size [5].

 Therefore, as illustrated in these three cases, given a large number of elements, it appears that the network designer could use the simpler static model for the dynamic case.

 In this paper, we focus on the realistic scenario in which buckets are finite, as used in networking devices, contrarily to the infinite-bucket case assumed above.
 We show that the dynamic hash table can exhibit a significantly worse drop rate than its static counterpart.
-That is, the rate of elements that cannot be inserted in the hash table is significantly higher.